cea-hpc/modules/doc/source/module.rst

  An error is returned in the above situations if either no explicit or implicit default version is defined.

- This environment variable supersedes the value of the configuration option :mconfig:`implicit_default` set in :file:`modulecmd.tcl` script.
+ This environment variable value supersedes the default value set in the :mconfig:`implicit_default` configuration option.
+It can be defined with the :subcmd:`config` sub-command.
 This environment variable is ignored if :mconfig:`implicit_default` has been declared locked in :mconfig:`locked_configs` configuration option.

  .. only:: html